nandhithakamal/learning-journal/daily-log.md

 It is possible to specify in golang whether a package or file should be or should not be compiled for a specific platform.
 This is accomplished using something called build constraints.
 A build constraint also known as a build tag that begins as ```// +build``` This lists the conditions under which the file should be included in the package.
 Multiple build tag lines should be followed by a blank line and must appear before the `package` clause.
 More info in the [official docs](https://golang.org/pkg/go/build/#hdr-Build_Constraints).

+### 05.08.2020

+This should be backdated but I'm not sure about the exact date.
+Anyway, it is important to capture this instead of getting caught in the nitty-grities of when this should've been captured.

+#### 1. change uevents

+Change uevents are not notified on VMs.
+I was listening for battery `change` uevents using `udevadm monitor`.
+They are not sent on Virtual Machines apparently.
+I was using a guest Ubuntu machine.